 Docker is definitely a great way to think about app structure.
 In my opinion it could spawn completely new products and build tools in the future such as render farms for 3D or cross-platform development systems for building websites and apps.
 Any cloud computing task is possible.
 Docker is generally used to build agile software delivery pipelines and implemented with scaling in mind, which means you could setup clusters with multiple instances of your frontend and backend in a matter of minutes.

-Later, we successfully used a Docker containerization on one of our projects called Klzii.
+Later, we successfully used a Docker containerization on Cliizii, one of our recent projects.
 To see how all this is working in multiple instances, take a look at the sample projects in this github repository.
 It covers all features described in this post like installing or adding Docker images, connecting Database image, making you application scale and more.
 Just follow instructions in Readme.md files.
 Feel free to share your thoughts about Docker here or connect personally!